RakeshKarre/portifolio/README.md

-💼 Rakesh Karre'sPortfolio
+💼 Rakesh Karre's Portfolio
 Welcome to my personal portfolio!
 This project highlights my skills, projects, and experience as a software developer.

 📌 About Me
-Hi, I'm Rajesh Karre— a passionate Python Full Stack Developer from Medak, currently based in Hyderabad.
+Hi, I'm Rakesh Karre— a passionate Python Full Stack Developer from Medak, currently based in Hyderabad.
 I specialize in web development with a strong focus on backend technologies like Django and Python.

 🚀 Tech Stack
 🌐 Frontend: HTML, CSS, JavaScript